 Project Schedule Adjustments: During project plan execution you have several techniques to compress the project schedule, or catch-up when the completion of activities may be in jeopardy.
 As the Project Manager, you should analyze your options to compress or recover a schedule, due to the possible impact on resources and project budget.
 The options should then be presented to your Project Sponsor (or the Project Board) for approval.

-Ideally, when you face the need to compress or recover the project schedule, consider all techniques and consider using a combined approach of both fast tracking and crashing.
+When you face the need to compress or recover the project schedule, consider all techniques and consider using a combined approach of both fast tracking and crashing.

 Project Plan execution is the core process that occurs during execution.
-According to the PMBOK® Guide (3rd Ed.), “… the vast majority of the budget is expended in execution”.
+According to the PMBOK® Guide (6th Ed.), “… the vast majority of the budget is expended in execution”.

 Changes do occur as the work progresses, yes on some projects they really do occur.
 While they are identified during the Project Plan Execution process, changes are considered and approved or denied in an integrated change control process (defined as part of the Scope Management Plan, during the Project Planning phase).